Generic Name: miconazole (mi-KON-a-zole)

 Important safety information:

-- Miconazole suppositories is for vaginal use only.
+- Miconazole suppositories are for vaginal use only.
 Avoid contact with the eyes, nose, or mouth.
 If you get miconazole suppositories in your eyes, flush with a generous amount of cool water.

 - It is important to use miconazole suppositories for the full course of treatment.
 Failure to do so may decrease the effectiveness of miconazole suppositories and increase the risk that the fungus will no longer be sensitive to miconazole suppositories and will not be able to be treated by this or certain other antibiotics in the future.